 The school provides a broad and balanced curriculum that is designed to help our children achieve the highest standards.
 We expect and encourage children to take an interest in, and responsibility for, their own learning process and we teach them how to evaluate their own progress.
-Each term parents receive a curriculum Newsletter which outlines the focus for the term. teachers a regularly update parents via class dojo on the learning which is happening each week in class. the Whole school Newsletter celebrates the learning each class has untaken that week.
+Each term parents receive a curriculum Newsletter which outlines the focus for the term.
+Teachers a regularly update parents via class dojo (Tapestry in Reception) on the learning which is happening each week in class.
+The Whole school Newsletter celebrates the learning each class has untaken that week.

 The partnership with home is extremely important and we ask all our parents and pupils to sign, and then adhere to, a Home-School Agreement that outlines their rights and responsibilities.

 - Speaking and Listening: Children have the opportunity to develop these explicit skills in a range of contexts.
 All children are invited to participate in class assemblies, presentations and whole school celebrations (e.g. Harvest Festival, Easter Services).
 We also employ a range of learning activities including class discussion, debate, musical theatre, poetry recital, Sing and Sign, to name a few.

 - Phonics: Our school follows Monster Phonics programme to support with learning phonics and all the books we use support this programme and are phonetically plausible.
 We adopt a multi sensory approach to phonics instruction, facilitating a creative engagement with spelling and writing across curriculum subjects.
 Years 2 to 6 follow the ‘No-Nonsense Spelling Programme’ alongside systematic spelling lists which teaches a range of practical strategies to support children in consistent, accurate spelling.